artem-gorodetskii/Binary-Classifier-with-Transfer-Learning/README.md

 * 'pyproject.toml' file contains all required project dependencies.

 ## Model architecture and training process
 Pretrained on ImageNet dataset Xception model was used as a basis for this binary classifier.
-The top layer was removed and instead simple Dense layer with one neuron and sigmoid activation was used.
+The top layer was removed and a simple Dense layer with one neuron and sigmoid activation was used instead.
 In order to make the model more generalized, a data augmentation technique was used.
 Below you can see examples of images with augmentation:
 ![img1](images/images_examples.png)

-During the training process was used the following learning rate schedule (learning rate vs. epoch):
+During the training process the following learning rate schedule was used(learning rate vs. epoch):
 <p align="center">
   <img src="images/lr_vs_epoch.png" width="300" />
 </p>